|Quick links to related pages: AWARDS

 This report showcases cutting edge research funded by Kidney Health Australia across its history since first registered in 1968.

-As a major funder of kidney research outside the National Health & Medical Research Council, we continue to underpin the evidence base that drives health policy and strategic development for the advancement of the public health agenda from a kidney perspective.
+As a major funder of kidney research outside National Health & Medical Research Council, our research has underpinned the evidence base that drives health policy and strategic development for the advancement of the public health agenda from a kidney perspective.
 Australia’s kidney research agenda has been crucial to:

-- Long term improvement of health outcomes for those with, or at risk of kidney disease.
+- long term improvement of health outcomes for those with, or at risk of kidney disease.

-- Development of State and Federal Government kidney related health policy.
+- development of State and Federal Government kidney related health policy.

-- Building Australia’s evidence base to drive and underpin accessible and equitable service.
+- building Australia’s evidence base to drive and underpin accessible and equitable service.

-Bootle Award Research First funded in 2003 - last funding paid in 2010
+Bootle Award Research 2003 to 2010

 Bequests and Wills